kubernetes/kops/README.md

 ## 2020-05-06 etcd-manager Certificate Expiration Advisory

-kops versions released today contain a **critical fix** to etcd-manager: 1 year after creation (or first adopting etcd-manager), clusters will stop responding due to expiration of a TLS certificate.
-Upgrading kops to 1.15.3, 1.16.2, 1.17.0-beta.2, or 1.18.0-alpha.3 is highly recommended.
+kOps versions released today contain a **critical fix** to etcd-manager: 1 year after creation (or first adopting etcd-manager), clusters will stop responding due to expiration of a TLS certificate.
+Upgrading kOps to 1.15.3, 1.16.2, 1.17.0-beta.2, or 1.18.0-alpha.3 is highly recommended.
 Please see the [advisory](./docs/advisories/etcd-manager-certificate-expiration.md) for the full details.

-## What is kops?
+## What is kOps?

 We like to think of it as `kubectl` for clusters.